timothyle97/ESP32_02_Ethernet_And_WiFi_WebServer/README.md

 # ESP32_02_Ethernet_And_WiFi_WebServer
-ESP32 #02 Ethernet And WiFi WebServer, ESP32 üzerinde Ethernet ve WiFi birlikte kullanılan basic bir webserver projesi.
+ESP32 #02 Ethernet And WiFi WebServer is a basic webserver project used together with Ethernet and WiFi on ESP32.
+This project has been forked from https://github.com/kubilaykerti/ESP32_02_Ethernet_And_WiFi_WebServer

-## SPI bağlantısı
+## SPI Connections

 |  ESP32  | W5500/ENC28J60 |
 |---------|----------------|